-Although there are many improvements and new upgrades, but according to “tradition” of … Microsoft, Windows 10 still contains a lot of small errors that in the long run will make users feel very uncomfortable, one of which is an error. display the message “No Internet, Secured”.
-What is surprising is that even though it displays “No Internet, Secured”, you still really have normal Internet access.
-So what is causing the problem and how do you solve it?
+Although there are many improvements and new upgrades, according to Microsoft’s “tradition”, Windows 10 still contains many small errors.
+In the long run, that will make users feel very uncomfortable, one of which is an error display the message “No Internet, Secured”.
+What is surprising is that even though it displays “No Internet, Secured”, you still really have regular Internet access.
+So what is causing the problem, and how do you solve it?

-In general, the reason why Windows 10 displays the message ” No Internet, Secured ” is due to the wrong setting of IP address when connecting to the network.
-Therefore, if you are experiencing this situation, you can overcome it quickly through the following suggested solutions.
+In general, the reason why Windows 10 displays the message ” No Internet, Secured ” is due to the wrong setting of the IP address when connecting to the network.
+Therefore, you can overcome it quickly through the following suggested solutions if you are experiencing this situation.

 1. Refresh the IP configuration

 The quickest and easiest way to resolve the “No Internet, Secured” error message on Windows 10 is to refresh the computer’s IP configuration.
 Doing this will help you reassign your IP address while also fixing the problem if the cause is caused by IP allocation.
 Specifically, you run two commands in Windows Powershell as follows.